The Silent War on High-Integrity Professionals

 Inconvenient Truths | A Personal Message from Hunter Storm

 I’ve seen many articles about the “talent shortage.”
 However, I don’t believe we have a talent shortage.
 Instead, we have a recognition shortage.
-Together, we can work to bring good talent into the right roles, as well as stop the blacklisting and blackballing.
+Together, we can work to bring good talent into the right roles, as well as stop the blacklisting and silent blackballing in technology.

 Blackballing vs. Blacklisting | The Silent Career Killers